HOW TO FIND YOUR NEAREST DEFIBRILLATOR IN AN EMERGENCY

-The most comprehensive apps available for your phone are “Save-a-life” which has been created by the Yorkshire Ambulance Service NHS Trust.
+The most comprehensive apps available for your phone are “Save-a-life” which has been created by the South Central Ambulance Service.
 In addition to the exact locations of all defibrillators in an area, the app allows you to add machines that aren’t currently in their database.
 The “Save-a-life” app also contains important CPR instructions that could be the difference between life and death.

 If you do locate your nearest defibrillator (after you’ve called 999), it may be locked but the operator on the call will be able to give you the code you need to unlock the case.

 Another fantastic app for being to locate public defibrillators within your area is GoodSAM.
 GoodSAM provides information on the location of over 40’000 different defibrillators, which is claimed to be the largest AED registry in the world.
 The GoodSAM app also has the first mobile AED registry, to help you locate defibrillators that are situated in cars and other vehicles.

 More recently the British Heart Foundation have teamed up with Microsoft and the NHS to create ‘The Circuit’ – the national defibrillator network.

 The Circuit aims to create a UK wide network of defibrillators linking them to every ambulance service in the country and the wider public in a bid to help save more lives.
 Locating the nearest defibrillator and administering this alongside CPR can double a person’s chance of surviving a cardiac arrest.